-Kendo's main rival, the Stormrider 88 lost its "Best ski" medal this year but remains a benchmark in the highly competitive All Mountain ski market with emphasis on the groomed trails.
+Kendo's main rival, the Stormrider 88 lost its "Best Ski" medal this year but remains a leader in the highly competitive All-Mountain Front category, where the skis are geared more towards skiing on groomed trails.

 On the groomers, the Stormrider 88 performs incredibly well.
-It's a docile, "consistent and enjoyable" ski that makes no demands of the rider, doing what it's told and giving its owners total...
+It is a quiet, reliable, enjoyable, and undemanding ski that does what it is told and inspires the skier with confidence....
 Read on

-Voted "Best ski" last year, the Stormrider 95 lost a few slots this season in the milder snow conditions.
-It nonetheless remains a reference in this market segment.
+Voted "Best Ski" last year, the Stormrider 95 dropped a few spots in the rankings this season when the skis were tested in softer snow conditions.
+Nonetheless, it remains a leader in this market segment.

 "Best ski" last year, the Stormrider 85 from Stöckli remains at the top of the market like its big brothers in the men's categories.

 The Stormrider 85 stands out on the piste for its excellent grip and outstanding stability.
 The ski responds powerfully and fast and is comfortable in all areas.